-Returning to his work, Elliot continued to check the complex scientific equation on the computer screen.

-Following the conclusion of their daily work in the lab, Elliot spotted Aleksander in the corridor before him on his way back to his room.
+Elliot returned to his work, continuing to check the complex scientific equation on the computer screen.
+Following the conclusion of their daily work in the lab, he spotted Aleksander in the corridor before him on his way back to his room.